jhbertra/jamie-resume/readme.md

 Hi, my name is Jamie Bertram and I am a software developer living in Ottawa Ontario.
 This small repository contains the source code used to generate my resume.
 For privacy reasons, my actual resume is not hosted here.
+For a copy of my real resume, please contact me directly.
 Please feel free to fork this repo and use it to create your own spiffy resume!

 ## Generating a Resume